opensearch-project/documentation-website/_dashboards/reporting.md

 This problem can occur for two reasons:

 - You don't have the correct version of `headless-chrome` to match the operating system on which OpenSearch Dashboards is running.
-Download the correct version [here](https://github.com/opensearch-project/dashboards-reports/releases/tag/chromium-1.12.0.0).
+Download the [correct version](https://github.com/opensearch-project/reporting/releases/tag/chromium-1.12.0.0).

 - You're missing additional dependencies.
 Install the required dependencies for your operating system from the [additional libraries](https://github.com/opensearch-project/dashboards-reports/blob/main/dashboards-reports/rendering-engine/headless-chrome/README.md#additional-libaries) section.